-- A fully equipped and dieseled expedition truck/vehicle including all camping and cooking gear, a fridge, gas cooker, tents, sleeping mats etc - · Services of a driver and safari leader - The ongoing advice and back up from The Absolute Team. - All road tolls and taxes are paid

-CAMPING, BREAKFAST & DINNER WHILST TRAVELLING ON THE TRUCK i.e.
+- A fully equipped and dieseled expedition truck/vehicle including all camping, cooker, tents, sleeping mats etc. - Services of a driver and safari leader - The ongoing advice and back up from The Absolute Team. - All road tolls and taxes are paid. - CAMPING, BREAKFAST & DINNER WHILST TRAVELLING ON THE TRUCK: ie. 7 Breakfasts & 6 dinners whilst travelling on the truck 6 nights camping